-Here you will find all related information about separation (either retiring or leaving the Fund).
+Here you will find all related information about separation (either retiring or separating from service).

 Please see which scenario below meets your situation to find out your separation options.
 You might need to know your early retirement age and/or normal retirement age in order to identify your scenario, so please check this page.